-IMPORTANT: These instructions contain the information you require to prepare your machine for welding, together with a maintenance and a troubleshooting section.
-The instructions are not intended to teach you how to weld.
-If you have no experience, we recommend that you seek training from an expert source.
-MIG welding is relatively easy, but does require a steady hand and supervised practice on scrap metal, as it is only with continued practice that you will achieve the desired results.
+IMPORTANT: These instructions contain the the information required to prepare the machine for welding, together with a maintenance and troubleshooting section.
+They are not intended to teach the art of welding.
+In the absence of experience, we recommend that expert training is sought.
+MIG welding is relatively easy, but does require a steady hand and practice (on scrap metal) before satisfactory reasults can be achieved.